 The Natural Resources Defense Council (NRDC) is an international nonprofit environmental organization with more than 3 million members and online supporters.
 Since 1970, our lawyers, scientists, and other environmental specialists have worked to protect the world's natural resources, public health, and the environment.
 For two decades, NRDC has been a thought leader and trusted adviser to our partners in China.
 With a highly effective team of more than 30 people based in our Beijing office, NRDC China Program have worked hard at both the national and local levels to recommend, develop, and help implement innovative laws, policies, technologies, and market tools that conserve natural resources, curb pollution and accelerate China's transition to a clean, low-carbon economy.
 NRDC's Beijing Representative Office is registered under the Beijing Municipal Public Security Bureau and supervised by the National Forestry and Grassland Administration of China in accordance with applicable laws.

-NRDC is seeking a Project Manager/Officer, Power to work with the China Coal Cap Project team in our Beijing office.
+NRDC is seeking a Project Officer, Power to work with the Climate and Energy Project in our Beijing office.

-The Project Manager/Officer, Power will work with the Program Manager, Power, on research cooperation and engagement with Chinese partners under NRDC’s China Coal Cap Project to develop analysis related to transitioning the electricity sector from coal power to low-carbon electricity, including supporting research on national, provincial, industry and enterprise targets, plans, policies and mechanisms to transition the role of coal power to better support a “new type” energy system based on new energy, accelerate retirement of excess coal-fired power plants, and integrate greater renewable energy, storage and demand-side resources while maintaining electricity system stability and supply.
+The Project Officer, Power will work with the Program Manager, Power, on research cooperation and engagement with Chinese partners under NRDC’s Climate and Energy Project to develop analysis related to transitioning the electricity sector from coal power to low-carbon electricity, including supporting research on national, provincial, industry and enterprise targets, plans, policies and mechanisms to transition the role of coal power to better support a “new type” energy system based on new energy, accelerate retirement of excess coal-fired power plants, and integrate greater renewable energy, storage and demand-side resources while maintaining electricity system stability and supply.

 Strategy Development (10% of time required)